F25

 Safety First: Disconnect power before working inside the dryer.

-- Step 1 – Access inlet thermistor: Remove the front panel or top panel (depending on model) to reach the inlet thermistor on the front bulkhead or air inlet.
+- Step 1 – Access inlet thermistor: Remove the front or top panel (depending on the model) to access the inlet thermistor located on the front bulkhead or near the air inlet.

 - Step 2 – Inspect harness: Look for pinched, cut, or burned wires leading to the thermistor.
-Repair or replace as needed.
+Repair or replace the harness as needed.

-- Step 3 – Test thermistor: Disconnect the thermistor and measure resistance at room temperature.
-Replace if reading is near 0 ohms (short) or infinite (open).
+- Step 3 – Test thermistor: Disconnect the thermistor and measure its resistance at room temperature.
+Replace it if the reading is near 0 ohms (indicating a short) or infinite (indicating an open circuit).

-- Step 4 – Replace thermistor: Install a new OEM Maytag inlet thermistor and reconnect the harness securely.
+- Step 4 – Replace thermistor: Install a new OEM Maytag inlet thermistor and securely reconnect the harness.

-- Step 6 – Verify repair: Reassemble, restore power, and run a test cycle to ensure F25 does not return.
+- Step 6 – Verify repair: Reassemble the dryer, restore power, and run a test cycle to ensure the F25 error does not return.

 Advertisements